 Can New Zealanders be persuaded to accept your ideas?
 Is there support there?

 As is the case everyone, the majority of people aren’t going to care about philosophy, or politics, or even about questions of what the world is going to be like in thirty years.
-Most people just want to get on with their lives, maximise fun and minimise trouble, and that’s about it.
+Most people just want to get on with their lives, maximize fun and minimize trouble, and that’s about it.
 The important thing about New Zealand is not only is it broadly receptive on the levels I mentioned earlier, but more importantly there is an absence of entrenched opposition.
 Unlike many other places, the country is not in the grip of religious or political views which would hinder transhumanist projects.
 It’s also a small enough place that should a significant minority of New Zealanders decide that radical technological innovation would be a good thing for the country and for them personally, it would be pretty easy for them to make their voice heard.
 In New Zealand and the smaller island nations there is at least a chance of establishing a Transhumanist Friendly niche, and that’s all we need.
 Now we just have to roll up our sleeves and make it happen!

 Image 1: Amon Kalkin